 Erasing the background reveals the secondary color.
-To make the erased areas fully transparent, first create an object from the background by clicking Object • Create • From Background.
+To make the erased areas fully transparent, first create an object from the background by clicking Object \rightarrow Create \rightarrow From Background.

-To maintain the shape of an object, enable the Lock transparency button open, click Window Dockers Objects.
+To maintain the shape of an object, enable the Lock transparency button part on the Objects docker.
+If the Objects docker is not open, click Window ▶ Dockers ▶ Objects.